Reading Time: 4 Minutes 16 Seconds

 In addition, the path along which the church was to be moved was not only curved in an arc, but had also a longitudinal slope.

-The software recorded data from the sensors on each truck in cycles of about half a minute.
 Based on the collected data, the software was able to determine the exact position of the truck and could performed complex calculations to raise or lower the truck by using hydraulic pistons.

-What remained was to rebuild the tower, which was dismantled before the move, and then to persuade the religious authority to re-consacrate the church, because during the transport it turned and the altar no longer faces the east, but the south.
+Next, they needed to persuade the religious authority to re-consecrate the church.
+During the transport, the church turned and the altar no longer faces the east, but the south.

 If you are into the technicalities, here is a 20 minutes video showing how the move happened.

-The current status of the church
+The current status of the church of the Assumption

 In the new location, a two-storey reinforced concrete foundations were built.